farhansyedAli/BSDSF23M037-OS-A02/Report.md

 If any of these bits are set, the file should be displayed in the color designated for executables (commonly green).

+Feature 7:

+Q1.
+In a recursive function, what is a "base case"?
+In the context of your recursive ls, what is the base case that stops the recursion from continuing forever?
+A base case is the condition that terminates recursion — it prevents a function from calling itself indefinitely.
+In the recursive ls, the base case occurs when the function reaches a directory that contains no further subdirectories or encounters directories named "." or "..".
+These are skipped to prevent infinite recursion into the same or parent directory.

+Q2.
+Explain why it is essential to construct a full path (e.g., "parent_dir/subdir") before making a recursive call.
+What would happen if you simply called do_ls("subdir") from within the do_ls("parent_dir") function call?
+Constructing the full path ensures that the recursive call refers to the correct location in the filesystem.
+Without building "parent_dir/subdir", the program would try to open "subdir" relative to the current working directory (not the parent), which could result in incorrect paths, failed directory openings, or listing the wrong folders.
+Using the full path guarantees accurate navigation through nested directories.